udayaw/hadoop-native-builds/README.md

 Eventhough build succeeded on OSx, dll did not get linked properly. org.apache.hadoop.util.NativeClassLoader failed to init snappy.
 Although snappy lib installed was arm64 and libhadoop was build for x86_64.
 Also many issues with dylib cache etc.. decided never to attempt this further..

-Will try to work with dockerized native build.
+dockerized native build also not supported due to Virtualbox not being available on arm.
 I guess hadoop natives were never intended to be build for osx.